GIG COMING We play a family concert at Kings Place, London on Sunday 9 June.

 I’m working with the fine pianist Olga Jegunova on an interesting new form of storytelling for both adults and children.
 I tell traditional stories (well, my version of them) while Olga improvises around classical themes.
 We’ve developed a fantastic version of The Flaming Firebird, plus that old favourite Peter and the Wolf, and we’re now working on some other stories.
 Here’s a video of how we work.

-We showcase our project on Thursday 24 January at London’s LSE.
-It’s a special lunchtime concert, and it’s free!
-If you would like to book us, do read the notes below.
+If you would like to book us, please read the notes below.

 Here’s what one teacher said of a recent performance: